HacAtac/HacAtac/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=hacatac" alt="hacatac" /></a> </p>

-- 🔭 I’m currently working on [A Job Application Tracker] (PLACEHOLDER), I wanted to refresh my memory with sql and RESTful APIs and how to use them with react(posibly with Axios).
+- 🔭 I’m currently working on [A Job Application Tracker and Business Apps] (PLACEHOLDER), I wanted to refresh my memory with sql and RESTful APIs and how to use them with react(posibly with Axios).

 - 🌱 I’m currently learning **Different payment methods, Streaming services, creating VoDs.
 Lot's of CRUD methods.**